 A six-year-old girl could become the first person to grow an artificial ear using a controversial technique developed by American scientists….
 Full Story

-This gave false hope to many patients with similar problems much to the chagrin of University of Massachusetts who were forced to send an email like this:
+This gave false hope to many patients with similar problems much to the chagrin of the University of Massachusetts who were forced to send an email like this:

 Thank you for your email of inquiry about the Massachusetts Eye and Ear Infirmary.
 While physicians at the Infirmary are working on a research project that deals with tissue engineering, we are nowhere near the point where we may be able to grow ears for people.
 We are not even in the human studies stage of this process.
 Unfortunately, there is quite a bit of misinformation in the British press, especially regarding Jade Harris.
 If Jade does come to the Infirmary for treatment, it will be for regular surgery that would use some of her rib-bone to reconstruct her.
 We will not be growing Jade an ear in a test tube because we are not able to do that at this time.
 Please ask your local physician about treatments available to reconstruct ears.
 Best regards, Mary Leach, Director of Public Affairs”[BBC News]

-The technique that the Joseph Vacanti had spent years developing was growing cartilage over biodegradable molds so that they could custom shape cartilaginous body parts, like ears.
-They used cartilage from a cows knee (There was no human tissue used at all in the procedure) placed it into a biodegradable mold shaped like a three-year-olds ear.
+The technique that Joseph Vacanti had spent years developing was growing cartilage over biodegradable moulds so that they could custom shape cartilaginous body parts, like ears.
+They used cartilage from a cows knee (There was no human tissue used at all in the procedure) placed it into a biodegradable mould shaped like a three-year-olds ear.
 To allow the cow cartilage to grow they needed a host which is the where the mouse came in.

 As the immune system of most animals will reject foreign tissue the Vacanti team used a special nude mouse, a special type of mouse that through a rare mutation has a very weak immune system.
 These types of mice are very useful for tissue research as their bodies will not reject foreign tissues.